See how we are improving our curriculum, so we can provide the best learning community for our students and staff.

 We will focus on:

-• proposing options for academic year structure, including feasibility regarding enhancement week
+• consulting on options for academic year structure.

 Winter to Spring 2024